PargoPoints/plugin-magento/README.md

 Change the default name of our shipping module to something more suitable for your site.

-**Setting the shipping price**
+**Setting the flat rate door to door shipping price**

-Locate the Shipping Price field set your desired price, hit the save config button
+Locate the Door to Door Flat Rate Shipping Price field set your desired price, hit the save config button

 **Set custom display error message**